Pranay92/Competitve-JavaScript/README.md

 ### Repo Structure

 All the programs are grouped under speed and memory and are placed inside ````src/programs```` directory.
-Each program is then divided into three implementations:
+Each program has following implementations:

 1. Brute force algorithm and non optimized javascript.
 2. Brute force algorithm and optimized javascript.